 I studied History and Natural Sciences at Queens’ College Cambridge, and did my PhD in the War Studies Department.
-I am co-director of the the Wargaming Network (WN) in the School of Security Studies.
+I was a founding member and the former co-director of the Wargaming Network (WN) in the School of Security Studies.

 I held research fellowships at Harvard University and the International Institute for Strategic Studies.
 I played a leading role in establishing King's academic partnerships with the Joint Services Command and Staff College and the Royal College of Defence Studies, as well as chairing the University of London's Military Education Committee.

 My areas of interest cover:

 - Air power

 - Ancient Warfare